Jadushnew/Kniffel-v2/README.txt

-to fix: round ends when invalid row was clicked on!
+to fix: sum of points doesnt work correctly when cancelled rows happen in a certain situtation, maybe the handleEndOfRound needs some improvement!